5imposyalole/Data-Analysis-KU-Final-Project/README.md

 Hypothesis testing and Machine learning methods were used to gain insights on the data.

-Please refer to Final.html or Final.ipynb for the results.
+Please refer to Final.html or Final.ipynb for the report/results.